 Beginning with the fiscal year ending June 30, 2016, the State prescribed the use of an expected long-term rate of return based on the Bond Buyer GO 20-Bond Municipal Bond Index for GASB 67 purposes in lieu of the 2.00% long-term rate of return used for funding.
-Therefore, in determining the Total Pension Liability as of June 30, 2018, a discount rate of 3.87% was applied to all periods of projected benefit payments.
+The discount rate used to measure the Total Pension Liability was 3.50% as of June 30, 2019 and 2.21% as of June 30, 2020, respectively.
+This discount rate is intended to be used for accounting and financial reporting, and is not appropriate for estimating the funding contributions or the price to settle the plan's liability.